rrendon2025/cypress-POM/README.md

 1. A screenshot is automatically captured and saved to `cypress/artifacts/screenshots/`
 2. The screenshot is also attached to the Allure report for easy access
 3. This provides visual evidence of the state of the application at the time of failure

+## CI/CD with GitHub Actions

+This framework includes a GitHub Actions workflow that:

+1. Runs all Cypress tests on push to main branch and on pull requests
+2. Generates Allure reports and uploads them as artifacts
+3. Captures screenshots for failed tests
+4. Records videos of test runs
+5. Publishes the Allure report to GitHub Pages

+You can view the workflow configuration in `.github/workflows/cypress.yml`.

+To enable GitHub Pages for the Allure report:
+1. Go to your GitHub repository settings
+2. Navigate to Pages
+3. Select the gh-pages branch as the source

 ## Troubleshooting